 I’m sure your friends have told you that mint is an invasive weed.
 Well, in a way it is.
 However, that means it’s very hardy and easy to grow.
 Mint has many practical uses and should not be overlooked.
 The key is to plant with care.

-Mint is from botanical genus Mentha that contains twenty-four species and is related to sage, rosemary, oregano, and thyme.
+Mint is from botanical genus Mentha which contains twenty-four species and is related to sage, rosemary, oregano, and thyme.
 They are perennial herbs that are noted for their aromatic smells and medicinal qualities.

 Mint teas soothe stomach aches and indigestion as well as being great for coughs.
 In addition, mint essential oils can repeal nasty biting insects such as flies and fleas.